kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/05-jsx-fun.md

 ## Indent for sanity
 * It just looks better this way
-* Prettier does this for you!
+* `Prettier` does this for you!
+  - Make sure it is installed

 ```
 const template = (